travellingprog/rapid-web-development/README.md

 ### Activity/Event Tracking

 One lesson I've recently learned is how crucial it is to track events happening in your application, along with a good amount of metadata to go with that event.

+The main reason to have some event tracking in your application is to evaluate the user experience (UX) of your application.
+The more time you spend working on your application, the harder it is to look at it from the point of view of a new or casual user.
+Therefore, a user flow that you find intuitive could be a big source of frustration for the majority of your users.
+Without any type of tracking, it's much more difficult to find these weak spots of the UX.
+Yes, you could conduct a series of user tests to discover some of these weak spots, but nothing validates the need for action more than data gathered from real-world usage.

+Therefore, whenever you develop a significant new user-facing feature, think early on about how you're going to track the success or failure of this feature.
+Often, the criteria for success will be something along the lines of "the vast majority of people who click on button A will afterwards fill out and submit the form on page B" or "most users who open this page will click at least one of these button".
+Both these examples can be expressed as a percentage (e.g. *# of page B form submitted* / *# of button A clicks*), which represents a **success rate**.

+The other big reason to track events is simply to have a lot of data to dig into afterwards, to get insights into your users' preferences and use those insights to help guide your future features and priorities.

+[Google Analytics](https://www.google.com/analytics/#?modal_active=none) is the 3rd-party tool that most projects begin with, if only because the free tier provides good enough features for a while.
+I've recently had success with [Mixpanel](https://mixpanel.com/), although it gets expensive quickly once your want to upgrade from the free tier plan.

+Unfortunately, I haven't found an open-source solution yet that provides everything you'll need: front-end page and event tracking, storage of tracking data and visual analytics of this data, with some complex filtering options.
+However, of these 3 requirements, the first 2 (front-end tracking, data storage) are relatively easy to implement on your own, and it's really the 3rd requirement (data dashboard) that would take a long time to build.
+To fulfill that 3rd requirement, a lot of teams make use of [Tableau](https://www.tableau.com/), although there are now interesting open-source alternatives like [Apache Superset](https://github.com/apache/incubator-superset), [Redash](https://github.com/getredash/redash) and [Metabase](https://github.com/metabase/metabase).